 Allegations of delay and conflicts of interest are often given in support of a s116 application.

-However, applications should not be made without good reason.
+However, applications to remove a personal representative should not be made without good reason.
 A personal representative will not be passed over lightly, so we tend to use this mechanism as a last resort when all attempts at a constructive and voluntary resolution have broken down.
 As with all litigation the parties need to consider the legal costs that will be incurred, particularly as these can be awarded against the losing party.

-If you wish to remove or ‘pass over’ an executor or administrator prior to a Grant of Probate, or if you are facing an application to be removed under s116 then call our specialist legal team now on 0808 139 1606.
+If you would like to know more about removing a personal representative or wish to ‘pass over’ an executor or administrator prior to a Grant of Probate, or if you are facing an application yourself to be removed under s116 then call our specialist legal team now on 0808 139 1606.